Insurgency in Khyber Pakhtunkhwa: Blockade of South Waziristan

 In the aftermath of the successful victory and recapture of the entire Swat valley, the Pakistan military began a massive army troop build-up along the southern and eastern borders of South Waziristan on 16 June 2009,.
 The military was now taking the fight to Mehsud's mountainous stronghold, ordering an expansion of its current offensive against TTP fighters in the Swat valley.
 On 17 June 2009, the Governor of Khyber Pakhtunkhwa, Owais Ghani, denounced Baitullah Mehsud as "the root cause of all evils", and quoted that the government has called on the military to launch a "full-fledged" operation to eliminate Mehsud and his estimated 20,000 men.

 The Islamabad's decision to launch the offensive against Mehsud signaled a deepening of Pakistani resolve against the militants.
 The military had targeted the TTP leader on three separate occasions – in 2004, 2005 and 2008 – but walked away each time after signing peace deals with Mehsud.
 This time, the military also enjoyed the public support as a wave of terrorist attacks had swayed public sentiment against the Taliban.

-On 17 October 2009, the military launched another offense, called Rah-e-Nijat when the combat brigades and fighter jets launched a large-scale offensive in South Waziristan involving ~28,000 troops advancing across South Waziristan from three directions.
+On 17 October 2009, the military launched another offense, called Operation Rah-e-Nijat when the combat brigades and fighter jets launched a large-scale offensive in South Waziristan involving ~28,000 troops advancing across South Waziristan from three directions.
 Starting with air force strike and naval intelligence assessment on the TTP, the first town to fall to the military was Kotkai, the birthplace of the TTP leader, Hakimullah Mehsud, on 19 October 2009.
 However, the next day, the TTP re-took the town.
 Troops had thrust into Kotkai only to be hit by a determined counteroffensive that killed seven soldiers, including an army major, and wounded seven more.
 The military managed to take the town once again on 24 October, after days of bombardments.

 On 29 October, the town of Kaniguram, which was under the control of Uzbek fighters from the Islamic Movement of Uzbekistan, was surrounded.
 And on 2 November, Kaniguram was taken.

 On 1 November 2009, the towns of Sararogha and Makin were surrounded, and fighting for Sararogha started on 3 November.
 The fighting there lasted until 17 November, when the town finally fell to the military.
 The same day, the town of Laddah was also captured by the military and street fighting commenced in Makin.
 Both Sararogha and Laddah were devastated in the fighting.

-By 21 November 2009, the ISPR reports showed that more than 570 foreign fighters and 76 soldiers had been killed in the offensive.
+By 21 November 2009, ISPR reports showed that more than 570 foreign fighters and 76 soldiers had been killed in the offensive.

 On 12 December 2009, the Pakistan military declared victory in South Waziristan.